 Identification Management Standards

-This page provides an overview of how the New Zealand Identification Management Standards work together to provide assurance that an organisation has the right information about the right entities and can recognise them when they return.
+The New Zealand Identification Management Standards work together to provide assurance that an organisation has the right information about the right entities, helping minimise the risk of identity fraud.

 This standard provides specific information management controls to ensure information collected is suitable for accurate decisions to be made regarding the eligibility or capability of an Entity.

 This standard provides specific controls for ensuring an entity is appropriately bound to their entity information and to an authenticator in order to prevent identity theft.